mzpqnxow/generate-wireguard-allowed-qr/README.md

 ```

 **NOTE**: When using QR code, the 'AllowedIPs =' string literal will not be included in the QR data by design, so that the data can be pasted into the value box on the mobile app
-**IMPORTANT**: You may also need to specify the WireGuard peer address as an exclusion, you should test this
+**IMPORTANT**: You may also need to specify the WireGuard® peer address as an exclusion, you should test this

 ## QR Code Support Dependencies